 My name is Louisa.

 After years of practicing yoga and some pranayama (yogic breathing techniques) my asthma improved greatly.
 Fast forward to 2016, I qualified as an ashtanga vinyasa yoga teacher in India.
-I was barely using my inhalers and now in 2019, my GP said that I no longer need my preventer inhaler.
+I was barely using my inhalers and in 2019, my GP said that I no longer need to use my preventer inhaler.

 When you feel that life is out of focus,